partinpruthi/todoMini/README.md

 Then copy `./example.htaccess` to `.htaccess` and edit it.

+Ensure that the `data/` directory and files therein are writable by the user/group running PHP.

 ### Multi-user ###

 If you have multiple users, clone the directory for each user and create a unique htaccess login for each.